MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 [!INCLUDE[appliesto-sqlas-all-aas-pbip](../includes/appliesto-sqlas-all-aas-pbip.md)]

-Administrators can modify many default configuration properties of an Azure Analysis Services (Azure AS) server resource instance, SQL Server Analysis Services (SSAS) server instance, or a Power BI workspace.
+Administrators can modify many default configuration properties of an Azure Analysis Services (Azure AS) server resource, SQL Server Analysis Services (SSAS) server instance, or a Power BI workspace.

 > [!NOTE]
 > In Power BI, a workspace is effectively an Analysis Services server.
 In context of Analysis Services, the terms workspace, server, and instance are synonymous.

-Properties pages in SQL Server Management Studio show a subset of the properties most likely to be modified.
-For SSAS, all properties are in the msmdsrv.ini file.
+Properties pages in SQL Server Management Studio (SSMS) show a subset of those properties most likely to be modified.
+For Azure AS and Power BI, all applicable properties can be modified by using XMLA script in SSMS.
+For SSAS, all applicable properties can be modified in the msmdsrv.ini file.

 ## Permissions